strinsberg/card-game-extravaganza/README.md

 The winner is the player who gets rid of all their cards first.
 The other players will have their remaingin cards counted against them.
 Players remaining cards are totalled and counted against them.
 This would ideally be done so that more rounds could be played and point totals accumulate, but this is not possible for now.

 # Acknowledgements
-* The code in Rummy was written using the existing code for Old Maid.
+* The code in Rummy was written using the existing code for Old Maid (provided by the professor).
 This game would have taken longer to make if it were not for the pretty good code provided.